Commencement Frequently Asked Questions (FAQs)

 Is there a rehearsal?

-Commencement rehearsal is scheduled for Friday, May 13, at 1:00 p.m.
-Meet in the Ice Arena in Roos House and line up behind your School flag.
-Graduates participating in the ceremony must attend rehearsal.
+Commencement rehearsal is scheduled for Friday, May 8, 2026, at 1:00 p.m.
+Meet in the Ice Arena at the CARC/Roos House and line up behind your School flag.
+Rehearsal is strongly encouraged but not mandatory.

 What time should I arrive for Commencement?

-Students participating in the commencement ceremony must arrive inside the Ice Arena in Roos House by 8:15 a.m.
-This will ensure that participants are not delayed in the incoming traffic on campus.
-This will also allow time for the Marshals to direct degree candidates to their proper place in the processional line.
+Graduates participating in the Commencement Ceremony must arrive in the Ice Arena at the CARC/Roos House by 8:30 a.m.
+This will ensure that participants are not delayed by on-campus traffic.
+This will also allow time for the completion of the pre-ceremony tasks (including a professional photo) and Student Marshals to direct degree candidates to their proper place in the processional line.

-Students who arrive late will need to wait until the procession has completed and will not be seated with their school/degree program.
+Graduates who arrive late will need to wait until the procession concludes before being seated; graduates may not be able to be seated with their School and/or degree/major program.

-Guests should plan to arrive early enough to park their vehicle and make their way to Roos House.
-Doors to Roos House will open at 8:15 a.m.
+Guests should plan to arrive early enough to park their vehicle and make their way to the CARC/Roos House.
+Doors to the CARC/Roos House will open at 8:15 a.m.
 The Commencement procession begins at 10:15 a.m., with the ceremony beginning promptly at 10:30 a.m.

 Are there special accommodations for those with disabilities?

-Mobility impaired guests can be dropped off at the main entrance of Roos House.
+Mobility impaired guests can be dropped off at the main entrance of the CARC/Roos House.
 Please be sure to have your guest ticket with you for entrance.
-Limited disability parking will be available behind Roos House in Lot 23 for cars with official persons with disability identification.
+Limited disability parking will be available behind the CARC/Roos House in Lot 23 for cars with official persons with disability identification.

 Guests with disabilities should plan to arrive early for the best seating availability.
-For guests with wheelchairs, walkers or other mobility issues that are unable to navigate the bleachers, ground-level seating will be available.
-This seating is limited; we ask that you please call 315-386-7838 to inquire about special seating.
+For guests with wheelchairs, walkers, or other mobility issues who are unable to navigate the bleachers, limited ground-level seating is available.
+Please call (315) 386-7918 to inquire about special seating.

 How long is the ceremony?